thunlp/PL-Marker/README.md

 | SciERC-TypeMarker | 69.9 | 52.5 | 40.9 |

-Since the Typemarker increase the performance of SciERC but decrease the performance of ACE05, we didn't use it in the paper.
+Since the Typemarker increase the performance on SciERC but decrease the performance on ACE05, we didn't use it in the paper.

 ## Citation